CEA-MetroCarac/SPECTROview/README.md

 ## Acknowledgements

-This work, carried out on the CEA - Platform for Nanocharacterisation (PFNC) was supported by the “Recherche Technologique de Base” program of the French National Research Agency (ANR).
+This work, carried out on the CEA - Platform for Nanocharacterisation (PFNC), was supported by the “Recherche Technologique de Base” program of the French National Research Agency (ANR).

 ---
 For any feedback, contact: [van-hoan.le@cea.fr](mailto:van-hoan.le@cea.fr)